Professor Sandra Hodge

 • Hanson Institute Early Career Researcher of the Year (2008).

 • Organising Committee Scientific Conferences and national training programs: include TSANZ (2013-2016); Federation of Immunological Societies of Asia-Oceania specialised flow cytometry workshop; AFCG/Australian Society Immunology/ HLDA conferences and workshops.

 • TSANZ National Education and Research sub-committee member (2010-2011).

 • Reviewer National Granting Bodies- over 20 including NHMRC, Alfred Health, Actelion, Dust Diseases Board, ALF, TSANZ, Boehringer, Asthma Foundation, Astra Zeneca, Ludwig Engel.

-• AI Lung Transplant Consortium clinical trial of mesenchymal stromal cell therapy for chronic lung allograft dysfunction (2016-2020)
+• AI NHMRC-funded clinical trial of mesenchymal stromal cell therapy for chronic lung allograft dysfunction (2016-2020)